atsushieno/fluidsynth-midi-service-j/docs/design/BUILDING.md

-# This document is deprecated
+# This document is for reference

 This document describes the original build scripts which were now deprecated in the mainline Fluidsynth.
 It is left almost as is in this repo for historical record.
 (It was the biggest part of this project.)

+I still described a bunch of Android native build situation which would be useful for anyone who wandered into this dark side of the world.

 # Problem and solution